ClimateCompatibleGrowth/Geo-X/README.md

 - **Basic plant:** The `basic_[COMMODITY ABBREVIATION]_plant` folder contains several csv files with global parameters for optimizing the plant design.
     - All power units are MW, and all energy units are MWh.
-    - The `generators.csv` file includes a row for hydro, which can be removed if hydro is not being used.
+    - The `generators.csv` file includes a row for `hydro`, which must be removed if hydropower is not being used.

 For more information on these parameters, refer to the [PyPSA documentation](https://pypsa.readthedocs.io/en/latest/components.html).